© Copyright 2024 – The Layton Law Firm | Charlotte Area Bankruptcy & Personal Injury Legal Representation

-You may be wondering about the timeline of a Bankruptcy and what to expect during the process.
-This Chapter 7 bankruptcy overview will help.
+This Chapter 7 bankruptcy overview is meant to help you realize how close you are to relief.
 Consumer Bankruptcy law is designed to relieve individuals of debt and allow them to obtain a fresh start.
 Chapter 7 is the most common form of Bankruptcy and what most clients file.

 After the hearing, it will take two months for the case to conclude and you are issued a discharge of debts.
 There is typically nothing for you to do during this time, but if anything comes up you can call your attorney to discuss.
 Let’s take a look at a few items specifically: